KwanLab/Autometa/docs/source/contribution-guidelines.rst

 Contribution Guidelines
 =======================

-Guidelines about how to contribute
+.. todo:: Guidelines about how to contribute

-Can link this to the GitHub page ?